avinashkranjan/Amazing-Python-Scripts/ReadMe.md

 # PraticalPythonProjects

-Collection of Cool Pratical Python Projects..
+Collection of Cool Practical Python Projects..
 All in One Place..